brajeshwar/brajeshwar.github.io/_posts/2007/2007-12-16-adobe-blazeds-flash-remoting-amf-open-source.md

----
-layout: post
-title: Adobe announced BlazeDS, AMF Specification goes Open Source
+# Adobe announced BlazeDS, AMF Specification goes Open Source
----

 On December 13th, Adobe <a href="http://www.adobe.com/aboutadobe/pressroom/pressreleases/200712/121307BlazeDS.html">announced</a> plans to release source code for its remoting and messaging technologies under a new open source product named <a href="http://www.adobe.com/go/blazeds/">BlazeDS</a>.
 BlazeDS is currently available as <a href="http://labs.adobe.com/technologies/blazeds/">beta</a> on Adobe Labs.